What they're saying about the first-round quarterbacks of 2019

 Gruden: "He can just see the whole field extremely well.
 For a young quarterback, a lot of times when there are rushers they have a tendency to look down.
 He has a natural ability to keep his eyes up, and down the field.
 It's like a video game where he can see and make all the throws.
 There's a lot to like about him, and there's a lot to clean up, as we would expect.
 But he's been impressive.”

 Running back Adrian Peterson: "I like him.
 You can tell he's young and has a strong arm.
 He's very competitive and he's back there listening and learning as much as he can.
-Once he becomes more comfortable he'll be able to play a lot faster than he is now."
+Once he becomes more comfortable, he'll be able to play a lot faster than he is now."

 Gruden: "The comfort level he has to continue to get.
 When he calls a play and knows exactly what we're trying to do, or when I start to call a formation, he knows what play is coming.
 That will come with time, lots and lots of time."